 What Are the Benefits of a VA Loan?

 VA loans are one of the very best loan programs available.
 The most specific benefits are:

-No monthly private mortgage insurance.
-This is a feature of both FHA and low-down payment (less than 20%) conventional loans, but it does not apply on VA loans.
+- No Monthly Private Mortgage Insurance.
+This is a feature of both FHA and low-down payment (less than 20%) conventional loans, but it does not apply to VA loans.
 This will result in a lower monthly payment than a conventional or FHA mortgage with a comparable loan amount.

 Despite the many advantages of VA loans, they do come with a few drawbacks.

-VA loans are not always available for condominiums.
-VA requires a project approval on a condominium, and not all condominiums have one in place.
+- VA Loans Are Not Always Available for Condominiums.
+VA requires project approval on a condominium, and not all condominiums have one in place.
 That may limit your choice of condominiums to buy in.